 Most cryptocurrency trading platforms include built-in technical analysis capabilities.
 For example, Coinbase Pro provides a wide range of charting tools designed to simplify the technical analysis process.
 There are also third-party analytical platforms that provide charts without any trading capabilities, such as TradingView.

-Common Technical Analysis Strategies
+Common Technical Analysis Strategies For Crypto

 Technical analysis strategies are helpful for identifying overbought or oversold conditions, but they can also be used to generate actual trading signals.
 For instance, a price that breaks down from a key trend line could be interpreted as a sell signal.
 Many traders look at more than one form of technical analysis to confirm a trading signal's accuracy.

 For example, the moving average crossover is a simple technical analysis strategy whereby a trader looks for two moving averages to cross paths.
 A short-term moving average (such as a 50-day moving average) crossing above a long-term moving average (such as a 200-day moving average) is a bullish sign that the price could trend higher in the future.

 Let's take a look at an example of Bitcoin: